sanjanar06/Customer-Data-Platform-Pipeline/docs/API_DOCUMENTATION.md

 ## Overview

-The CDP Personalization API provides AI-powered personalized offers using customer data.
-It implements the RAG (Retrieve-Augment-Generate) pattern with Google Gemini.
+The CDP API provides AI-powered personalization, graph operations, and identity debugging capabilities.
+It implements the RAG (Retrieve-Augment-Generate) pattern with Google Gemini for personalization, and exposes Neo4j graph operations for identity cluster management.

 **Base URL:** `http://localhost:8000`